itemis/itemis-blog/Cache.md

 }
 ```
 First we check, if there is already a cache attached to the ResourceSet by using `EcoreUtil.getAdapter`.
-If there is none, we create it and attach it otherwise we will take the existing.
+If there is none, we create it and attach it, otherwise we will take the existing.

 Now we need another method, to put something inside the cache.
 To have it in a very
 generic way we use the following method signature, including a lambda.